Stellaria chinensis

-Stellaria chinensis is a species of large sea snail, a marine gastropod mollusk in the family Xenophoridae, the carrier shells.
+Stellaria chinensis is a species of large sea snail, a marine gastropod mollusc in the family Xenophoridae, the carrier shells.

 Description

 Similarly to other species within the family of the Carrier Shells, the beautiful sea snail collects objects from its environment including rocks, other shells, and debris to add to its own shell.
 However, the species is known for having little foreign material attached as compared to other morphological groups under the family Xenophoridae.
 The species has a depressed shell with a spire twice as wide as high at a 95 º angle and radial ridges that create distinct beading pattern and are primarily white with some found to be pale yellowish-brown to yellowish-white.
 The beautiful sea snail radula is composed of central teeth with 3 cusps on each side, rectangular lateral teeth with small cusps, and smooth marginal teeth.
 The operculum of Stellaria Chinensis is thin, flexible, and holds a long and narrow opercular lobe.
 The beautiful sea snail differs from other Xenophoridae with the absence of the tentacular mantle edge and the glandular pad.